Finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type: Geometrical Interpretations

+Using the close connection between cubic fourfolds and manifolds of $OG10$ type, we have geometrically realised certain group actions of symplectic birational transformations.
+Of course, it is natural to ask the same question using automorphisms of $K3$ surfaces.

 In \cite{felisetti2023ogrady}, the authors develop a criterion for when an IHS manifold of $OG10$ type is birational to a moduli space of sheaves on a $K3$ surface.
-Further, they provide a criteria for when a group of birational transformations of such a manifold is induced by a group of automorphisms of an underlying $K3$ surface.
-In this subsection, we will apply this criteria to our classification of $\chi-$saturated birational effective groups $G$.
+Further, they provide another criterion for when a group of birational transformations of such a manifold is induced by a group of automorphisms of an underlying $K3$ surface.
+In this subsection, we will apply these criteria to our classification of saturated birational effective groups $G$.
 We begin by recalling the relevant definitions of \cite{felisetti2023ogrady}, and refer to them for more details.
-Recall that $\Lambda_{24}:=U^4\oplus E_8^2$ denotes the Mukai lattice.